sal55/langs/pcl8.md

          string   t
          label    t
 ````
 The string operand is a reference to a string stored elsewhere.
-For an actual value string, a sequence of int `data` items is used.
-It can use one item per character, or they can be packed.
+For an actual value string, a sequence of int `data` items can be used, either 8 bits at a time or packed into workds.

-(In my API, such string data, which can be zero-terminated or not, is generated uses a function call like this; `p` is a reference to an AST node here:
+(In my API, such string data, which can be zero-terminated or not, is generated uses a function call like this; `p` is a reference to an AST node here:)
 ````
 pgen(kdata, pgendata(p.svalue, p.slength))
 ````

-#### Miscellenous
+#### Miscellaneous

 **Hints**
 ````